pkgdown/extra.css

 de_res_aml$volcano_plot

-We can also summarize the results via plot_de_summary().
-In order to use this function we need to store the results in a list.
+We can also summarize the results via hd_plot_de_summary().
+In order to use this function we need to store all the results in a list.

 de_res <- list("AML" = de_res_aml,